pact-foundation/pact-stub-server/README.md

     -l, --loglevel <loglevel>    Log level (defaults to info) [values: error, warn, info, debug, trace, none] -p, --port <port>            Port to run on (defaults to random port assigned by the OS) -u, --url <url>...
-URL of pact file to verify (can be repeated)
+URL of pact file to verify (can be repeated) --user <user>            User and password to use when fetching pacts from URLS in user:password form
 ```

 ## Options